Color, 1983, 83 mins. 35 secs.

 When violent solar activity including what appears to be a skull-like eclipse causes strange eruptions and nightmarish visions in targeted locations on Earth, a nameless female astronomer (The Draughtsman's Contract's Crowley) takes her findings to a tormented flutist, Paul (Firth), whose own nightmares appear to be related to his father, who died before his son's birth while seeking an enigmatic, possibly malefic Eastern entity known as the Master Musician (Oh-Tee).
 Together in Turkey they experience increasingly bizarre encounters involving djinns, dervishes, and the birth of a giant, slimy insect-like beast by our heroine.

-Along with Eyes of Fire, this oddball British film is one of the most baffling films released in the '80s home video horror wave.
+Along with the still MIA Eyes of Fire, this oddball British film is one of the most baffling films released in the '80s home video horror wave.
 It was originally shot in 1983 but treated like a bastard stepchild in its native country, while in America it received a token minor theatrical release and confused lots of customers on VHS through Vidmark.
 However, it must be stressed that Born of Fire can't be watched as a traditional horror film; it's more of a dark fantasy based on Eastern mythology and Islamic lore with occasional macabre flourishes.